-The last development we will discuss is Khovanov's discovery \cite{Kho} of a ``categorification" of the Jones polynomial.
-We have already introduced the Khovanov Cateogory $Cat(K)$ of a knot or link diagram $K$ in Figure~\ref{cube} and the cube category in Figure~\ref{cubecat}.
-Now we can face this question: How can one extract topological information about the knot diagram $K$ from its category $Cat(K)?$ Khovanov succeeded in doing this, and I want to introduce his construction and its relationship with the bracket polynomial and the Jones polynomial by exploring this question from our view of the category $Cat(K)$.
+We now discuss Khovanov's discovery \cite{Kho} of a categorification of the Jones polynomial.
+We have already introduced the Khovanov Category $Cat(K)$ of a knot or link diagram $K$ in Figure~\ref{cube} and the cube category in Figure~\ref{cubecat}.
+Now we can face this question: {\it How can one extract topological information about the knot diagram $K$ from its category $Cat(K)$?} Khovanov succeeded in doing this, and I want to introduce his construction and its relationship with the bracket polynomial and the Jones polynomial by exploring this question from our view of the category $Cat(K)$.
 In this section we discuss a point of view about Khovanov Homology that was developed by Dror Bar-Natan.
 This section is a sketch of that point of view.
 The reader can find more detail in the papers \cite{BN1,BN2,LKKho}.

-Consider how $Cat(K)$ will change if we apply a Reidemeister move to $K.$ In particular, consider the change that results from a type two Reidemeister move.
+Consider how $Cat(K)$ will change if we apply a Reidemeister move to $K$.
+In particular, consider the change that results from a type two Reidemeister move.
 We indicate this change in the category with the diagrams in Figure~\ref{diag}.
-In this figure the arrows from a state with an $A$-smoothing to a state with a $B$-smoothing are labled $\partial_{1}$ and $\partial_{2}.$ The smoothings go in order from left to right in the diagram and $\partial_{1}$ denotes operating on the left smoothing, while $\partial_{2}$ denotes operating on the right smoothing.
+In this figure the arrows from a state with an $A$-smoothing to a state with a $B$-smoothing are labeled $\partial_{1}$ and $\partial_{2}.$ The smoothings go in order from left to right in the diagram and $\partial_{1}$ denotes operating on the left smoothing, while $\partial_{2}$ denotes operating on the right smoothing.
 For the upper boxed diagram with two crossings, there are four local smoothings that are linked by these arrows.
 The lower boxed diagram is the result of a type two Reidemeister move applied to the upper boxed diagram.
 Here there are no crossings, so the category of the lower boxed diagram can be represented locally by one already-smoothed diagram as is shown.
 In order to have a map between the lower category and the upper category we seem to need to map single objects (states) in the lower category to multiple objects in the upper category.
 Furthermore we would like to have a description of a map $F_{1}$ from the lower category diagram with parallel arcs to a diagram that is identical with it but has a circle in between the parallel arcs.
-A better way to think about the category is needed!\\
+A better way to think about the category is needed!